0xYahia/Front-End-Material/Study/javaScriptStd.md

 => if(this.constructor == StaticClass) throw new Error("can't create object from static class");
 }

-If i wnat prvent inheritance from static class:
+If i want prevent inheritance from static class:
 I throw error in the constructor of the static class.
 OR prevent extensions:
 StaticClass.prototype = Object.preventExtensions(StaticClass.prototype);